Hunterdii/GeeksforGeeks-POTD/March 2024 GFG SOLUTION/12(March) Generalised Fibonacci numbers.md

 ### Contribution and Support

-For any discussions, questions, or doubts related to this solution, please feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/het-patel-8b110525a/).
+For discussions, questions, or doubts related to this solution, please visit my LinkedIn:- [Any Questions](https://www.linkedin.com/in/het-patel-8b110525a/).
 Thank you for your input; together, we strive to create a space where learning is a collaborative endeavor.

 ⭐ Star this repository if you find it helpful or intriguing! ⭐